sasindudilshanranwadana/SynerX/backend/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test in both local and API modes
+4. Test in database mode
 5. Submit a pull request

 ## 📄 License